 by Structured Settlement Watchdog

-Chronovo, which is based in a suburb of Boston Massachusetts continues to promote annuities using "Bobby Bonilla Day", a “holiday” of sorts celebrated by baseball fans, who use memes and jokes to talk about how the New York Mets pay someone who hasn’t been on the field since 2001 over a million dollars every year until 2035 when there are far better and more relevant choices to illustrate the value of annuities using other baseball players and other sports figures.
+Chronovo, which is based in a suburb of Boston Massachusetts continues to promote annuities using "Bobby Bonilla Day", a “holiday” of sorts celebrated by baseball fans, who use memes and jokes to talk about how the New York Mets pay someone who hasn’t been on the field since 2001 over a million dollars every year until 2035 when there are far better and more relevant choices to illustrate the value of deferred payment plans, or annuities, using other baseball players and other sports figures.

 The Gratuitous Trivialization of Madoff to Promote Annuities